AsviS/TypeTwo/Webb/README.md

 ## WAMP
 1. Install WAMP.
-2. Put the contents of this directory into the "www" directory located in the WAMP installation directory, **OR** see [derpderpderp](derpderpderp).
+2. Put the contents of this directory into the "www" directory located in the WAMP installation directory, **OR** see the [Set the Document Root directory to the repository's "Webb" directory (Optional)](https://github.com/MickeMakaron/TypeTwo/blob/master/Webb/README.md#set-the-document-root-directory-to-the-repositorys-webb-directory-optional) section.
 3. Try starting it WAMP.
 If the tray icon does not turn green (meaning the server is online), try opening the port 80.

 ## Configuration